anthonyarinze/student_app/README.md

 - App developed with flutter.
 - User authentication done by Google Firebase.
 - Grade prediction scripted in Python.
-- Interfaced using a Python Flask API.
+- Interfaced using a Python Flask API (TBC).
+- Persistent storage using SQL (SQFLite)